EJHortala/ankitrathi169.github.io/README.md

 #### Questions answered in this book:

+- What is AI and why is it important?
 - What is the difference between AI, ML, DL, DS, DM, BI?
 - What an end-to-end AI project looks like?
 - What are the roles in AI projects, who does what?
-- What concepts & tools you need to learn?
+- What AI concepts & tools you need to learn?
-- Which books, courses, etc you need to refer to?
+- Which books, courses, channels, podcasts etc you need to refer to?
 - How to practice & build an AI portfolio?
 - How to write resume for an AI role?
 - How to build a helpful network?